tutorbookapp/tutorbook/README.md

 Runs all of ESLint tests.
-This should rarely be necessary because you should have ESLint integrated into your IDE (and thus it should run as you edit code) and we have Husky running `pretty-quick` before each commit (which should take care of the styling that ESLint enforces).
+This should rarely be necessary because you should have ESLint integrated into your IDE (and thus it should run as you edit code) and I have Husky running `pretty-quick` before each commit (which should take care of the styling that ESLint enforces).

 #### `yarn style`